 Check the type of curriculum of each school as this can vary.
 More information on nurseries, pre-schools, general schooling and further education information can be found under Education and Training on Hukoomi as well as on the websites of the Ministry of Foreign Affairs (MOFA) and Qatar Foundation (QF).

-Qatar Rail is investing in a new metro network that will be rolled out in phases.
+Since 2019, Qatar Rail has launched its own Doha metro and Lusail Tram network that is rolled out in phases.
 The Doha Metro is an integral part of the Qatar Rail Development Program (QRDP).
 Consisting of four lines, the Metro network will cover the Greater Doha area and will include connections to town centers and vital commercial and residential areas throughout the city.

 Karwa is a taxi service operated by national transport company Mowasalat.
 Its vehicles can be recognized by their light blue livery.
 Taxis can be hailed on the street or there are taxi ranks at the airport, malls and main attractions around the city.
 To book in advance call Karwa’s 24-hour Call Centre on (+974) 4458 8888.